Jetson Community Projects

 DBSE Monitor: Drowsiness, Blindspot & Emotion Monitor

-By Luis Eduardo Arevalo Oliver, Victor Alonso Altamirano Izquierdo, Alejandro Sanchez Gutierrez
+L Arevalo Oliver, V Altamirano Izquierdo, A Sanchez Gutierrez

 Drowsiness, emotion and attention monitor for driving.
 Detects objects in blindspots via CV.
 Jetson Nano [takes] care of running through both of the Pytorch-powered Computer Vision applications using a plethora of libraries in order to perform certain tasks.
 The two webcams serve as the main sensors to carry out Computer Vision and Pytorch [identifies] faces and eyes for one application and objects for the other and [sends the] information through MQTT in order to emmit a sound or show an image in the display.
 [We] added geolocation and crash detection with SMS notifications [through] Twilio with an accelerometer.